 Most business ideas that fail were never evaluated — they were felt.
 The founder had a conviction, built something, and discovered the problem only after significant investment of time, money, and organizational energy.
-The evaluation didn't happen because it seemed unnecessary when the idea was obvious, or because the founder feared that rigorous evaluation would kill an idea they were excited about.
+The evaluation didn't happen because it seemed unnecessary when the idea was obvious, or because the founder feared that rigorous evaluation would kill an idea they were attached to.

 The second concern is worth taking seriously.
 Evaluation does kill ideas — but it kills the ones that should be killed.
 The ideas that survive a real evaluation are substantially more likely to become businesses.
 The discomfort of evaluation is the cost of not building the wrong thing.